ndless-nspire/nsptools-history/Ndless/branches/1.7/doc/ReadMe.txt

 =========

 * v1.7 - <unreleased>
-  - NEW: Support of OS v1.7
+  - NEW: Supports OS v1.7
   - NEW.
 A computer (or Nspire8x) isn't required anymore, and the installation is much more easier
  Hook: